ahuigo/ahuigo.github.io/post/py/py-test-pytest.md

     pytest test_a.py

 ### verbose output
-    pytest -s
+    pytest -s -v
         -s is equivalent to --capture=no
+        -v, --verbose
+    pytest -v               # increase verbosity, display individual test names pytest -vv              # more verbose, display more details from the test output pytest -vvv             # not a standard , but may be used for even more detail in certain setups

 ### output